 Notes on Computational Social Media Research

 Welcome to this collection of notes on social media analysis with a special focus on computational methods.
 It is a work-in-progress website, created as part of my PhD project and teaching at the Media Informatics Group at the University of Regensburg, Germany.
 My name is Michael Achmann-Denkler and I’m currently experimenting with computational approaches for multimodal analysis of social media content, like Instagram posts and stories.
 My aim for this website is to develop a collection of notes exploring various methodologies, techniques, and tools for social media research.
-As a first milestone, the website will accompany my research seminar Computational Analysis of Visual Social Media in the 2023/24 winter semester.
+As a first milestone, the website accompanied my research seminar Computational Analysis of Visual Social Media in the 2023/24 winter semester.

 Content

-- Course Organization: Introduction to the course including the course schedule.
+- 🚀 Course Organization: Introduction to the course including the course schedule.

 - Interdisciplinary Approaches to Social Media Analysis: Overview of Social Media Analysis (SMA) in academic and professional contexts, focusing on its intersection with communication science, political science, and computational methods.